 The model has 10 output planes.
-These correspond to the probability (represented in logit form) that a pixel is at the boundary point for: (1) the entrained air (expanded), (2) the entrained air (original), (3) the seafloor line (expanded), (4) the seafloor line (original), (5) the surface line; and the probability (logit) that a pixel is within (6) a passive data period, (7) a bad data period (vertical region), (8) a miscellaneous bad data patch (to accompany expanded lines), (9) a miscellaneous bad data patch (to accompany original lines), (10) a miscellaneous bad data patch (to accompany original seafloor/expanded entrained air).
+These correspond to the probability (represented in logit form) that a pixel is at the boundary point for: (1) the entrained air (expanded), (2) the entrained air (original), (3) the seafloor line (expanded), (4) the seafloor line (original), (5) the surface line; and the probability (logit) that a pixel is within (6) a passive data period, (7) a bad data period (vertical region), (8) a miscellaneous bad data patch (to accompany original lines), (9) a miscellaneous bad data patch (to accompany original seafloor/expanded entrained air).